avigad/mathematics_in_lean_source/source/logic.rst

 It is helpful to split into cases depending on whether ``c`` is equal to zero or not.
-Since we have not shown you how to do that yet, we have taken care of that case first, and we have left you to prove the result with the extra assumption that ``c`` is nonzero.
+Since we have not shown you how to do that yet, we have taken care of the zero case first, and we have left you to prove the result with the extra assumption that ``c`` is nonzero.